vertrex/DFF/README.md

 TODO :
 ------

+- add lacking CMakeList (needed to compile in build/ ex:export.csv) : Done
+- add destruct as git submodule (needed to compile in build/)
 - compile without -std=c++98
 - use swig 3.12 rather than swig 2.11
 - remove all deprecated call to dependencies